OPSWAT/metadefender-gatling-test/README.md

 ***ApiKey [Cloud usage only]:***

 OPSWAT MetaDefender Cloud API key.
 You can find your key at [metadefender.opswat.com](https://metadefender.opswat.com/account) -> *API key information and limits* -> *API key*.
 (Registration required.)

+***ScanRequestsUpperBound [optional]:***

+Upper bound for scan requests.
+If the scan requests reached the limit the software does not send a new scan request.
+If this bound is zero or not given, the script upload files for a scan as long as the _InjectDuration_ lasts or running time does not reach the _Maxduration_.

 *****ShowPollingDetails:***